sandstreamdev/std/date/fromMinutes.md

 ## Questions

-- How to find how many milliseconds are in given number of minutes?
+- How to find how many milliseconds are in a given number of minutes?